Ready to explore the best things to do in Wimbledon? Of course you are…

 Hemingways

-The ultimate place to down ample drinks in pursuit of inspiration, Hemingways is a cocktail bar situated in the Wimbledon Village.
+The ultimate place to down ample drinks in pursuit of inspiration, Hemingways is a cocktail bar situated in Wimbledon Village.
 This bar is a popular choice among locals and travelling visitors alike and is always buzzing with a lively atmosphere.

 The drinks menu’s inspiration is the charming pleasures of an English garden, which will elevate your sundowners with a regal edge.